First time tourist in London photographing Tower Bridge

 Luxury hotels are most likely to have American-style king beds, and Booking.com does a good job of identifying the actual bed size in the room descriptions.

-Where are the cheapest places to stay in central London?
+Where are the cheapest places to stay in Central London?

-Unfortunately, there are no cheap places in central London.
+Unfortunately, there are no cheap places in Central London.
 Check out the recommendations above for budget and solo travel options that keep costs low while staying in the middle of things.
-Consider Southbank (near the river), Marylebone, and City of London neighborhoods to occasionally find a deal.
+Consider South Bank (near the river), Marylebone, and City of London neighborhoods to occasionally find a deal.

 Where should I avoid staying in London?